AlexHe99/AMD_Robotics_Hackathon_2025/QuickStart_Training.md

 # Train Lerobot Models on MI300x
-This guide walks you through setting up the LeRobot training environment on a DigitalOcean (DO) instance equipped with AMD MI300x GPUs and ROCm.
+This guide walks you through setting up environment for training imitation learning policies using [LeRobot](https://github.com/huggingface/lerobot) library on a DigitalOcean (DO) instance equipped with AMD MI300x GPUs and ROCm.

 ## Prerequisites
+- A Hugging Face dataset repo ID containing your training data (`--dataset.repo_id=${HF_USER}/${DATASET_NAME}`)
+- A wandb account to enable training visualization
 - Access to DO instance AMD Mi300x GPU
 - Verify ROCm and GPU availability:
   ``` bash